opsone-ch/documentation/www/services/website.md

 #### Symfony

-* nginx 1.6 with naxsi WAF, core rule set and TYPO3 Neos white/blacklists
+* nginx 1.6 with naxsi WAF, core rule set and Symfony white/blacklists
 * PHP-FPM 5.6
 * MariaDB 10.x with database, user, and grants